Best Cities To Visit In Türkiye

 Cities InTurkey - Bursa, Turkey

-Bursa is a young and bustling university city that is perfect for winter skiing too!
+Bursa is a young and bustling university city that is also perfect for winter skiing!
 Bursa is around half an hour from the famous Uludag Mountain, which hosts some of the best winter sports in Türkiye.
-Even during the summer months, Bursa is a great place to head, and here you’ll get to enjoy a more authentic experience compared to some of the more touristy cities.
+Even during the summer months, Bursa is a great place to head, and here, you’ll get to enjoy a more authentic experience compared to some of the more touristy cities.

-Bursa is a green city with countless parks and open spaces, which is refreshing for a large city.
+Bursa, the fourth-largest city in Turkey, is famed for being the first capital of the Ottoman Empire and is now a green city with countless parks and open spaces, which is refreshing for a large city.
 Some charming small coastal towns also surround it, so you can easily extend your exploration a little.

 What To See

 Uludag Mountain is simply beautiful, and you should undoubtedly head there, even if you’re not considering skiing!
 During the summer, there are walking and climbing trails available.
-Uludag Teleferik is also thought to be the longest aerial tramway in Europe and will give you some fantastic views over the mountain range.
+Uludag Teleferik is also considered the longest aerial tramway in Europe and will give you some fantastic views over the mountain range.

 Check out the stunning Ulu Cami, or Great Mosque, which dates back to the 14th century.
 The mosque is beautiful in design, and it has 20 domes.